-The Airplane that Wasn't There
+The Airplane That Wasn't There

 This is the story of a WWII-era bomber that disappeared in broad daylight, during peacetime, with plenty of witnesses.
 Something like an ultimate magician's trick.
 It was 1956, and a B-25 bomber was on a routine transport flight, headed from Nevada to Pennsylvania to pick up some spare parts and also deliver a couple of passengers.
 As the plane neared Pittsburgh, a sudden loss of fuel was observed.
-The bomber ran out of gas, and with both engines out, it made a controlled belly landing in the Monongahela
+The bomber ran out of gas, and with both engines out, it made a controlled belly landing in the Monongahela river.
+All six men aboard survived the landing, but only four were rescued.
+Two of the men died from exposure in the freezing January water.
+The real mystery is that the aircraft itself, in water that was scarcely deeper than the plane's tail stood from the ground, completely vanished.
+To this day, not a single relic or piece of debris has been found, despite extensive searching by numerous groups.
+Did the bomber manage to almost incredibly evade detection, or was it secretly removed?

 The North American B-25 Mitchell was a twin-engine medium bomber developed just before the United States entered WWII.
 It saw service throughout the war and normally carried a crew of six.
 B-25s are best known from the Doolittle Raid, in which sixteen of them were launched from an aircraft carrier for a one-way bombing raid against Tokyo, greatly exceeding the design capabilities of both the carrier and the aircraft.
 It was a B-25 that crashed into the Empire State Building in 1945, killing 14 people.
 In 1969, nearly a quarter of all flying B-25 survivors were acquired and featured in the 1970 movie Catch-22.
 So it's a well-known plane with a familiar history.

 This particular plane was a TB-25N, a variant designed for training navigators, of which some 47 were made.
 Its serial number was 44-29125.
 After the war it was stationed at Nellis Air Force Base in Nevada, from where it departed with 7 men on board on January 30, 1956.
 One man, a Cap.
 Tabak, stayed behind when the crew overnighted at Selfridge AFB in Michigan.
 The remaining six crew left for Olmstead AFB in Pennsylvania, a flight which should have required only an hour and 40 minutes.
 They left at 1:43pm on Tuesday, January 31, with three hours of fuel indicated on board — plenty for this short flight.
 Once they got to the vicinity of Pittsburgh, they noticed a sudden decrease in the fuel readings.
 No problems were found, but to be on the safe side, they decided to change course for Greater Pittsburgh Airport, the nearest refueling site.
 And, unfortunately, their story became one that's all too common in aviation.
 Weather closed in, they stayed aloft off-course longer than they should have; and once they sighted a break in the clouds, they were short on fuel and all they could see were populated areas.
-The fuel ran out and both engines quit and 3000 feet.
+The fuel ran out and both engines quit at 3000 feet.
 Rather than crash into a populated area, they made the decision to ditch in the Monongahela river.
 The air temperature was below freezing; the water temperature only a fraction above.

 The B-25 ditched in the river just clear of the 1936 Homestead Grays Bridge, following the current in a southwesterly direction.
 Reports from the crewmen and the witnesses state that the plane stayed afloat for 10-15 minutes, and during that time, drifted about one mile downstream.
 The current was reported as 8-10 knots, so all these numbers are roughly in the same ballpark; but it's hard to say at exactly what time the plane disappeared from view or exactly where that was, witnesses said it was near the Jones and Laughlin steel plant.
 The water in the Mon river (as it's commonly called) is kept dredged just deep enough for towboats and coal barges; if you stood a B-25 up on its end in the water, about half or even two-thirds of it would be out of the water.
 It seemed unthinkable that it might be able to sink and never be found; but at the time, energy was focused on rescuing the six men who were on the verge of a frozen death.